blaix/prettynice/examples/v1/forms/README.md

 See [`server/src/Main.gren`](server/src/Main.gren) for the full working example.

-Run it from this directory with `npm start` or from the root of this repo with `just example forms`.
+Run it from this directory with `npm install && npm run dev` or from the root of this repo with `just example forms`.